Venue: Riffa Views International School, Bahrain

-Independent consultant on grading and reporting.
+Independent consultant on grading and reporting; author of How to Grade for Learning: K-12.

 His 23-year teaching career included experience as a geography teacher and department head at six schools in Toronto and Melbourne (Grades 7-12) starting in 1967.
 Mr O’Connor was a Curriculum Coordinator responsible for Student Assessment and Evaluation and Geography for the Scarborough Board of Education (and then the Toronto District School Board) from 1990-1999.